raywoo32/HPA/README.md

 5. Save, check, commit, and push to GitHub;
 6. Start developing.

-Done.
+That's all.
 Each step is described in detail below.

 ----